Without data analysis, BI is pointless

 Do not expect miracles

-Van Beek identifies not only very practical causes such as lack of time and laziness, but also emotional blockages such as disinterest and real commitment to the cause, fear of the truth and resistance to change.
+Van Beek identifies not only very practical causes such as lack of time and laziness, but also emotional blockages such as disinterest and lack of real commitment to the cause, fear of the truth and resistance to change.
 According to him, too many executives still underestimate the great importance of data analysis.
 They lack the analytical perspective and the skills.
 And so they also don’t give professionals the time and space to analyze data thoroughly.

 Organizations also expect miracles from hiring a data analyst, while a data analyst is by definition an outsider.
 They often have insufficient domain and process knowledge to perform good analyses.
 “Affinity with data is only cultivated by having every employee practice with data sets in a duo setting for about four hours every week.
 Teams keep each other sharp and in this way you steadily build up knowledge.
 This also prevents unnecessary work and ensures that the right priorities are set.
 This does indeed require data-literate employees.”